newrelic/terraform-provider-newrelic/website/docs/guides/synthetics_legacy_runtime_eol_migration_guide.html.markdown

 A quick summary to help you navigate through this document is as follows -

+- TL;DR - if you're already aware of the consequences of the EOL and would like to find values of runtime attributes to add/replace in your configuration to upgrade your monitors to the new runtime, see the table in the following section.
 - After the EOL, monitors running on the legacy runtime would be moved to the new runtime and would experience consequences briefly stated in the paragraph above - interruption of Synthetic checks, drift in Terraform and errors upon trying to use monitors without the new runtime, if these monitors are Terraform-maintained.
 See **Implications, Action Needed** below for more details on the exact implications.
 - In order to prevent this, one would need to move all monitors running on the the legacy runtime to the new runtime, prior to the EOL.
 How does one confirm which of their monitors are still running on the legacy runtime?
 See the **How do I Identify the Runtime of My Monitor?** section below.
 - Given these monitors are Terraform maintained, how does one move their monitors to the new runtime while also making use of the Runtime Upgrades UI in New Relic to validate if their legacy runtime monitors are fit to run in the new runtime?
 See the **Syncing Updates made to Monitors in the Legacy Runtime made via the Runtime Upgrades UI with Terraform Configuration** section below.